Rakesh9100/CalcDiverse/Calculators/Pythagorean-Triples-Calculator/README.md

-# <p align="center">Pythagorean Theorem Calculator</p>
+# <p align="center">Pythagorean Triples Calculator</p>

 ## Description :-

-A simple web-based Pythagorean Calculator that allows users to input the lengths of two sides of a right-angled triangle and calculates the length of the third side using the Pythagorean theorem (a² + b² = c²).
+A simple calculator that checks whether the user inputs side lengths form a Pythagorean triplet or not.

 ## Tech Stacks :-